 Your resume does not need to document everything you were busy with.

-We often worry about how many bullet points should resume have, or resume how many bullet points per position, because those questions feel measurable and answerable.
+We often worry about how many bullet points should a resume have, or how many bullet points per position, because those questions feel measurable and answerable.

 Here's a rule of thumb: